- New To BattleTech?

 Quick Start Rules

 These PDFs have everything you need to dive into the various ways in which you can enjoy the BattleTech universe at your gaming table.
 Only a selection of the total rule set is included to ease you in to things.
-A great, easy way to ‘test-drive’ the Introductory Box Set or a particular rulebook before picking them up, or even as a teaching aid.
+A great, easy way to ‘test-drive’ the Beginner Box or a particular rulebook before picking them up, or even as a teaching aid.

 BattleForce is the BatteTech game of lightning-fast combat.
 These rules ramp up standard-style game play to a fast-playing system that retains the feel of BattleTech.
 While the full rules are contained in Strategic Operations, these quick-start rules contain everything needed to play a BattleForce game, including maps and counters.